frenkolo/apitest/README.md

 # apitest
-Simple API set designed to show how JWT works.
+Simple API set designed to a working JWT authentication and authorization flow.
 Techincal details and software used:

 - Linux Ubuntu 18.04.3 LTS